eiffel-community/eiffelevents-sdk-dotnet/examples/README.md

 ## Docker Compose Services

 - **rabbitmq**: RabbitMQ service to handle messages queues, it exists in `deploy/services/rabbitmq` directory.
-- **subscriber-one**: a console app referencing the Eiffel.NET library that subscribes to some events and logs them when received.
+- **subscriber-one**: a console app referencing the EiffelEvents.NET project that subscribes to some events and logs them when received.
-- **subscriber-two**: a console app referencing the Eiffel.NET library that subscribes to some events and logs them when received.
+- **subscriber-two**: a console app referencing the EiffelEvents.NET project that subscribes to some events and logs them when received.

 ## Running Samples